16-19 Tuition Fund Statement

 Students prioritised for this tuition will be those who have not achieved a grade 4/5 in English or Maths, students from disadvantaged backgrounds and those with Special Educational Needs and Disabilities (SEND).

-- to support those who are resitting GCSE English and/or Maths, we have created an extra GCSE English lesson per week and an extra GCSE Maths lesson per week.
-This is run in addition to their A level curriculum and, if necessary, will continue throughout the year to prepare students for the GCSE exam in the summer.
-Each group will be for 5 or fewer students.
+- To support those who are resitting GCSE English and/or Maths, we have created an extra GCSE English lesson per week and an extra GCSE Maths lesson per week.
+This is run in addition to their A Level curriculum and if necessary will continue throughout the year to prepare students for the GCSE exam in the summer.
+Each group will be for five or fewer students.
 They will be taught by a permanent member of staff from the school

 St Katherine’s School is committed to ensuring that the tuition fund is used in accordance with the Government’s guidance by;

 - Producing this statement explaining how we will use the funding and publicising it on our website

 - Recording the use of funding, including reference to the individual students that receive the support the needs of those students, the number of hours of tuition delivered and retain the necessary evidence of the tuition provided.

 - Notifying Education and Skills Funding Agency (ESFA) of any unspent funding from this fund in order for it to be reclaimed